-The device provides one network interface.
-The network interface lets you integrate a device into one network.
+The device provides two network interfaces (Network A and Network B).
+The network interfaces lets you integrate a device into up to two separate networks.

 IMPORTANT: Note the separate instructions about the Initial configuration of the network settings on page 3.